Mary Creagh: Return to Parliament: 2024–present

-In March 2025, as nature minister, she saw the first legal wild beaver release in England at England’s first super national nature reserve at Purbeck, Dorset.
+In March 2025, as Parliamentary Under-Secretary of State for Nature, Creagh saw the first legal wild beaver release in England at England's first super national nature reserve at Purbeck, Dorset.

+In July 2026, Creagh left the government after Andy Burnham became the Prime Minister.

 Later career

 Creagh is working as a visiting professor at Cranfield University and has given speeches for the OECD in Paris and Chatham House in Tokyo.
 She also volunteers at her local foodbank.

 In June 2020, it was announced that she would become chief executive of Living Streets, a British charity for pedestrians, effective September 2020.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for parliamentary and political services.

 Personal life

 Creagh married Adrian Pulham in 2001.
 They have a son and a daughter.
 She is a keen cyclist.